 On Fear (A quasi review of “Between Fear and Love SELF-WORTH: The Tie that Binds”)

-I recently finished reading a book written by a friend with whom I went to high school.
+[amazon_link id=”B006WCL8WE” target=”_blank” container=”” container_class=”” ][/amazon_link] I recently finished reading a book written by a friend with whom I went to high school.
 The book, Between Fear and Love SELF-WORTH: The Tie that Binds, was an interesting read.
-I didn’t know much about it when I started except for the description I had read, and it actually turned out to be… Continue reading On Fear (A quasi review of “Between Fear and Love SELF-WORTH: The Tie that Binds”)
+I didn’t know much about it when I started except for the description I had read, and… Continue reading On Fear (A quasi review of “Between Fear and Love SELF-WORTH: The Tie that Binds”)

 Hash House Harriers – My Weekend Hashing as a Hare and Being Named